Jump-Comedy/jump-comedy-docs/docs/sending-email-campaigns.md

 the first 50 subscribers will receive the email.
 Or you can use any other number between 1 and 100 in this example.

+## Excluding Subscribers

+You can exclude certain subscribers from receiving emails.
+There are two ways you can do this:

+### 1. Exclude people who purchased tickets to specific shows

+You can specify shows so that people who purchased tickets to those shows will be excluded from the campaign.
+This is helpful if you are giving away free tickets but don't want to send the campaign to someone who already purchased tickets.

+### 2. Exclude people who opened certain campaigns

+You can specify campaigns so that people who opened those emails are excluded from the current campaign.
+This is helpful when you want to target people who haven't yet opened your initial email.